DethAriel/ng-recaptcha/CONTRIBUTING.md

 * Install jekyll: `gem install jekyll`
 * Install the bundle for the demo: `cd demo && bundle install`

 Now you have the prerequisites.
-In order to actually run the demo:
+In order to actually run the demo you need to `npm run demo`.
+Then the demo site will be available at http://localhost:4000/ng-recaptcha/.

-* Open `demo/_config.yml` file and follow the instructions within `<DEBUG>` comments.
+If you want to debug things using the demo, open `demo/_config.yml` file and follow the instructions within `<DEBUG>` comments.
 This is a one-time only operation for the whole debug session. **Do not forget to revert this before submitting a PR!**

-Now you just have to run `npm run demo` and browse to http://127.0.0.1:4000/ng-recaptcha/